 - Peanut butter chocolate chip protein baked oatmeal

-- Double chocolate protein baked oatmeal
+- Double chocolate baked oats

 - Dairy-free breakfast casserole